MonashDeepNeuron/HPP/src/chapter2/variables.md

 # Variables

-## Section 3

-### 3.1 : Variables

 Variables are the first form of abstraction in any mathematical and logical system and computers are no exception.
 In C++ a variable is an owner of some value.
 You can use variables to store the value of something and use it in different places throughout your software.
 Variables can only be of one type, this is the type of the value they hold.

 To declare a variable in C++ is super simple and follows the following pattern `<type> <name> <initialiser>;`.
 That's it, pretty simple.
 However, like many things in C++ there is a slight catch.
 How does a variable acquire a value.
 In C++ there is a concept known as Resource Acquisition Is Initialisation (RAII).
 This essentially means that when a type obtains a resource; or rather, obtains all its necessary resources it can be considered initialised.

 So what does this all mean?
 This means that C++ has strict rules about how values can be given to variables and that certain requirements need to be made by the constructor of a type and the variable receiving the newly constructed value of that type.
 However, this is mostly technical speak but seeing a bit of it now can give you a better foundation to understand some weird quirks C++ has that you will most likely encounter in the future.
 We will cover constructors at a later date and focus on how to initialise a variable.

-### 3.2 : Initialisation
+## Initialisation

-To begin open a new file or compiler explorer window so we can start writing.
+To begin, open a new file or compiler explorer window so we can start writing.
 Make sure to have the main function so the program can run.
-Look in [/resources/blueprint.cxx](/resources/blueprint.cxx) for a copy of main.
+Look in [/resources/blueprint.cxx](../../resources/blueprint.cxx) for a copy of main.

-#### 3.2.1 : Default Initialisation
+### Default Initialisation

 Before we saw that creating a variable has the pattern `<type> <name> <initialiser>`. `<type>` can be any type we've seen so far or the `auto` keyword. `<name>` can be any alphanumeric (plus _) combination of characters (as long as the first character is not a number).
 For example an `int` called `i` would be.